 GLCC studies reveal the state of research into lung cancer worldwide.
-2020 findings now published, providing benchmark of world research prior to the impact of COVID-19
+2020 findings provide a benchmark of world research prior to the impact of COVID-19

 Research saves lives.
 Scientific advances have led to improvements in the prevention, screening, diagnosis and treatment of lung cancer.
 But there is still much more that we need to understand if we are to save more lives from the most common and deadly cancer in the world.
 [1]